velowander/human-activity-recognition/README.md

 - Appropriately labels the data set with descriptive activity names.
 - Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The author notes that requirements 3 and 4 are extremely similar; this suggests to the author that the requirements, for whatever reason, do not adequately express the intended requirement parameters.

+As there was no way to clarify the requirements, the author relied on professional judgement.

 ###Files in this repo
 **README.md**: this file